Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 The living room is where tenants spend a lot of time.
 Ensure the space is updated with these simple renovation ideas.

-If the property has carpeted flooring, update to a more upscale material, such as laminate, stone, tile, or hardwood to boost value.
-Switching out old carpet is not only more appealing when it comes to looks, but it also makes it easier for landlords and tenants to clean and maintain.
-In some states, it’s mandatory for landlords to swap out your carpet in rental units after a certain number of years, so check in with your state laws first.
+If the property has carpeted flooring, consider updating to a more upscale material, such as laminate, stone, tile, or hardwood, to boost its value.
+Switching out old carpet is not only more appealing in terms of appearance, but it also makes it easier for both landlords and tenants to clean and maintain.

 Approximate cost: $3,000 – $10,000